 “IV Swinger 2 Help” brings up a dialog with a very coarse overview of how to use the application.

+“User Guide” opens the “IV Swinger 2 User Guide PDF”

 “Run Simulator” helps choose components for “scaled” versions of the hardware that are capable of measuring IV curves for PV modules or cells that are smaller or larger than the standard design supports.
 The vast majority of users will have no reason to use it.
-There is another document entitled “” that describes how to use the simulator.
+There is another document entitled “IV Swinger2: Hardware Scaling” that describes how to use the simulator.

 Results Wizard Dialog